Dev8683/pvsneslibwiki/Compiling-from-sources.md

 In the compiler folder, you can run the `make tcc` command.
 It will run the configuration script (to generate configurations files).
 Once finished, you can run `make tcc-install` to move it to devkitsnes directory.

+If you did not installed texi2html, the step to generate the documentation will be ignored.

 ### WLA